politeauthority/docker-pretty-ps/README.md

 - You're a Docker wizard and need just a little bit more.

 ## Basic Example
-run ```docker-pretty-ps``` to get output of all currently running containers, or inlcude an optional argument to search containers who's name match a phrase.
+Run ```docker-pretty-ps``` to get output of all currently running containers, or inlcude an optional argument to search containers who's name match a phrase.
 Need to collect containers with multiple different phrases?
 Just comma sepperate them, like so ```docker-pretty-ps web,mail```
 ```bash
 $ docker-pretty-ps web
 Currently running containers with: web, mail